cuba/PiuPiu/README.md

 }).error({ error in
     // Handles any errors throw in any callbacks }).completion({
-    // At the end of all the callbacks, this is triggered.
+    // At the end of all the callbacks, this is triggered once.
 }).send()
 ```